 - Quality of the abstract

 - Organization and presentation of applicant’s statement

-the number of highly meritorious applicants exceeds the available funds,
+the number of meritorious applicants exceeds the available funds,

-All monetary stipends will be awarded at the Annual Meeting
+All monetary stipends will be paid at the annual meeting

-must be submitted during the submission of your abstract.
-Deadline is TBD.
+must be submitted during the abstract submission process.
+The deadline is 5 June 2019.